marcocesarato/PHP-AIO-Security/README.md

 __PS:__ THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH INLINE JAVASCRIPT

-_send with htmlentities could be a solution if you want inline js and clean globals_
+_send with htmlentities could be a solution if you want inline js and clean globals at the same time_